 Day 1 (1)

-Therefore, you should not destabilize the blood clot or damage it during the first 24 hours by sucking, rinsing, or spitting vigorously.
+Therefore, you should not destabilize the blood clot or damage it during the first 24 hours by sucking, rinsing, spitting vigorously, or mobilizing the graft with your tongue.

 During the first few days, you may notice swelling and discomfort in the treated area.
-These are natural reactions and even necessary for the initial healing process.
+These are natural inflammatory reactions that your body triggers to initiate the healing process.

 What to do: